ippontech/blog-usa/posts/a-dev-impression-of-agiledc-2019.md

 During this impressive journey, a developer can easily get caught up in the instrument minutia.
 From time to time, it is necessary to hit autopilot and remember where our various roles fit in the grander picture.
 This was my rationale for attending the conference as a developer.

+# The Talks

 ## In-Flight Communications

 The [keynote speaker](http://theagilevmo.com)

 ## Turbulence Detected

 The [second talk](https://www.slideshare.net/secret/MAe6cHpszkj2h9) I attended attributed shortened cycle time to a technique the team used called the "Andon Cord".
-This is a Toyota innovation designed to empower front-line employees to recognize issues, initiate a stoppage of work, and work together as a team to quickly identify a path forward.
+The presenters explained this is a Toyota innovation designed to empower front-line employees to recognize issues, initiate a stoppage of work, and work together as a team to quickly identify a path forward.
 The emergency cable strung above assembly lines became a symbol of the Toyota Way, and has widely been copied throughout the auto industry and beyond.
-The presenter's team replicated by using a Slack "@here" to force halt the team's multi-streamed work so they could together be effective on a single objective.
-I've talked previously about the benefits of [mob programming](https://blog.ippon.tech/mobs-are-not-always-destructive/) to collaborate on a single solution so this concept definitely spoke positively to me.
+Their team replicated the Andon Cord concept by using a Slack "@here" to force halt the team's multi-streamed work so they could together be effective on a single objective.
+I have talked previously about the benefits of [mob programming](https://blog.ippon.tech/mobs-are-not-always-destructive/) to collaborate on a single solution so this concept definitely spoke positively to me.

 ## No Smoking Allowed